nvmwill/nexmo-developer/_tutorials/en/video/video-ui-customization/js/access-video-elements.md

 If you set the `insertDefaultUI` property to `false`, do not set the `targetElement` parameter when calling [`OT.initPublisher()`](/sdk/stitch/video-js-reference/OT.html#initPublisher) or [`Session.subscribe()`](/sdk/stitch/video-js-reference/session.html#subscribe).
 (This results in an error.)

-The default user inteface element contains user interface controls, a video loading indicator, and automatic video cropping or letter-boxing, in addition to the video.
-If you leave `insertDefaultUI` set to `true` (the default), you can control individual user inteface settings using the `fitMode`, `showControls`, and `style` options.
+The default user interface element contains user interface controls, a video loading indicator, and automatic video cropping or letter-boxing, in addition to the video.
+If you leave `insertDefaultUI` set to `true` (the default), you can control individual user interface settings using the `fitMode`, `showControls`, and `style` options.
 See the other topics in this page.